pwittchen/ReactiveBeacons/README.md

 - `LollipopScanStrategy` used for Lollipop devices (API 21 or higher)

-Library automatically chooses proper strategy with `isAtLeastAndroidLollipop()` method, which checks version of the system installed on a device.
+Library automatically chooses proper strategy with `isAtLeastAndroidLollipop()` method, which checks version of the system installed on a device and uses selected strategy in `Observable<Beacon> observe()` method from the library.
-Moreover you can force using one of the existing strategies or your own custom scanning strategy with the following method available in the library:
+Moreover, you can force using one of the existing strategies or your own custom scanning strategy with the following method available in the library:

 ```java